Bendix Lasson Bille: Career

 In 1774 and 1775 Bille was in command of the ships laid up but ready for active service in Trosvig, Fredrikstad from where he delivered ship-of-the-line Neptunus to Copenhagen.
 In December 1775.
 He was promoted to the rank of commodore and posted to Trondheim as head of recruitment and chief pilot for Trondheim district, positions he held until his death.

-In 1781 Bille achieved flag rank as rear admiral.
+In 1781 Bille achieved flag rank as counter admiral.